openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

     openstack stack list

 #.
 It is recommended that you delete existing partitions from all nodes before
-   redeploying.
-Starting with TripleO Ocata, you can use existing workflows - see :ref:`cleaning` for details.
+   redeploying, see :doc:`../advanced_deployment/cleaning` for details.

 #.
 Deploy the Overcloud again::